All-Electron APW+${lo}$ calculation of magnetic molecules with the SIRIUS domain-specific package: SIRIUS: [Mn(taa)] molecule

 \section{SIRIUS: [Mn(taa)] molecule}

-The so-called [Mn(taa)] molecule ([$Mn^{3+} (pyrol)_{3} (tren)$]) is a meridional pseudo-octahedral chelate complex of a single Mn as the magnetic center and the hexadentate tris[(E)-1-(2-azolyl)-2-azabut-1-en-4-yl]amine ligand.
-It is a spin-crossover system of long-standing interest.
-Originally studied by Sim and Sinn \cite{doi:10.1021/ja00391a067}, it was the first known example of a manganese(III) $d^{4}$ spin-crossover system.
-Experimentally it is found that the Mn$^{3+}$ cation goes from a low-spin state to a high-spin state (HS) at a transition temperature of about $ 45 \, \textrm{K} $.
-The [Mn(taa)] structure is sufficiently large that it has non-negligible intra-molecular dispersion interactions with a critical HS-LS difference.
-The HS state involves anti-bonding molecular orbital occupation, hence the octahedral HS complex tends to have weaker and longer metal-ligand bonds than the LS bonds.
-Therefore, the dispersion contribution to the metal-ligand bonding is lower for the HS case than for the more compact LS state.
-Mn(taa) poses challenges to the computational determination of the ground state because the purely molecular (non-thermal) $\Delta E_{HL} = E_{HS} - E_{LS}$ is very small compared to the total energies.
-Estimates are about $ 50 \pm 30 \, \textrm{meV} $ but as high as a few hundred meV.
-Note that usual XC density functional approximations, suffer from a self-interaction error and hence tend to favor the LS state to reduce spurious self-repulsion with the result of overestimated $\Delta E_{HL}$ values \cite{MntaaBarriers}.
-That is not of concern here since what we are testing is algorithmic efficiency.
+Because it has proven to be a difficult case \cite{MntaaMejiaRodriguezEtAl}, the first system studied is a molecular spin crossover (SCO) complex called [Mn(taa)].
+Such systems often are found in transition metal compounds and metal organic frameworks.
+The SCO transition can be induced by a variety of external perturbations, e.g. as temperature, pressure, magnetic, and electric field.
+SCO molecular materials have potential utility for reversible molecular switching in functional materials.
+The [Mn(taa)] molecule ([$Mn^{3+} (pyrol)_{3} (tren)$]) is a meridional pseudo-octahedral chelate complex of a single Mn ion as the magnetic center and the hexadentate tris[(E)-1-(2-azolyl)-2-azabut-1-en-4-yl]amine ligand.
+It has 53 atoms and 224 electrons.
+Originally studied by Sim and Sinn \cite{doi:10.1021/ja00391a067}, it was the first known example of a Mn(III) 3$d^{4}$ SCO system.
+Experimentally it is an example of a transition that can be induced by application of an external magnetic field.
+Without any external magnetic field, the Mn$^{3+}$ cation goes from a low-spin (LS) state (S=1) to a high-spin (HS) state of (S=2) at a transition temperature of about $45 \, \textrm{K} $.
+The total energy difference between LS and HS states, $\Delta E_{HL} = E^{tot}_{HS} - E^{tot}_{LS}$, is relatively small, which makes magnetic-field-induced SCO transition experimentally feasible.
+Since the SCO is caused by the change of 3$d$ electron configuration, the transition to the HS state is accompanied with not only a variation of dielectric constant but also an enhancement of the lattice volume.
+An important feature of the SCO transition of [Mn(taa)] is that the reorientation of the electric dipole moments appears to arise from the dynamic Jahn-Teller (JT) effect in the HS state \cite{10.1063/1.5097891}.
+Detailed first-principles calculation in combination with Monte Carlo simulation disclosed three competing HS phases: a Jahn-Teller ordered (solid) phase, a dynamically correlated (liquid) phase, and an uncorrelated (gas) phase \cite{PhysRevLett.124.227201}.
+The system poses challenges to the computational determination of the ground state due to the aforementioned small scale of $\Delta E_{HL}$ relative to the total energy magnitudes.
+Estimates are about $ 50 \pm 30 \, \textrm{meV} $ but as high as a few hundred meV depending upon the exchange-correlation (XC) approximation used and various technical details \cite{MntaaMejiaRodriguezEtAl}.
+Note that usual XC approximations suffer from a self-interaction error and hence tend to favor the LS state to reduce spurious self-repulsion with the result of overestimated $\Delta E_{HL}$ values.
+That is not a concern in the current work since what we are testing is the capability of SIRIUS in finding the LS ground state.